yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 With a K40, you can set the power of the laser from the front panel, but the controller board is only able to turn the laser on and off.

+Fortunately the controller can turn the laser on and off very fast indeed.
+In fact it can do this 1,000x per inch (or c.
+400 per cm) which is enough to turn it on and off several times in the width of the laser beam itself!!

 </div>